Why website maintenance matters and how much it costs

-Website maintenance is the essential investment most businesses tend to ignore - until their site breaks, slows to a crawl, or ends up on a ransomware hit list.
-In 2026, maintenance costs range from $80 to $1,000+ per month, which is a fraction of what a security breach or a full site rebuild would cost.
+Website maintenance is the investment most businesses ignore — until their site breaks, slows to a crawl, or ends up on a ransomware hit list.
+In 2026, maintenance ranges from $80 to $1,000+ per month, a fraction of what a security breach or full rebuild would cost.

-Think of your website like a car: buying it isn’t enough - you need regular servicing.
-Website maintenance is exactly that: routine checks, updates, and optimization that keep your site secure, fast, and search-engine friendly.
+Think of your website like a car: buying it is not enough — you need regular servicing.
+Maintenance is exactly that: routine checks, updates, and optimization that keep the site secure, fast, and search-engine friendly.

-Website maintenance cost depends on the scope of service and site complexity.
-Here are the typical pricing tiers in the European market for 2026.
+Cost depends on the scope of service and site complexity.
+Typical pricing tiers in the European market for 2026:

 |---|---|---|---|

-- Technology: A WordPress site is cheaper to maintain (highly automatable), but requires more frequent updates.
-A custom-built site (React, Astro, Next.js) needs less frequent updates, but requires specialized developers when it does.
+- Technology: WordPress is cheaper to maintain (highly automatable) but needs more frequent updates.
+A custom site (React, Astro, Next.js) needs less frequent updates but specialized developers when it does.

-- Site size: A 10-page brochure website vs. a 5,000-product e-commerce store require completely different levels of maintenance.
+- Site size: a 10-page brochure vs a 5,000-product e-commerce store demand completely different levels of work.

-- Number of integrations: The more external systems connected (CRM, payment gateway, invoicing, inventory), the more potential breaking points.
+- Number of integrations: the more external systems (CRM, payment, invoicing, inventory), the more potential breaking points.

-- Traffic volume: A site with 100 daily visitors and one with 50,000 daily visitors need different infrastructure and monitoring levels.
+- Traffic volume: 100 daily visitors vs 50,000 daily visitors require different infrastructure and monitoring.

-- Security requirements: An e-commerce site or healthcare provider must meet stricter security and compliance standards.
+- Security requirements: e-commerce or healthcare must meet stricter compliance.

-This is the most critical element of maintenance.
-Every piece of software - whether it’s a CMS (WordPress, Drupal), framework (React, Next.js), or server software - receives regular security patches.
-If you don’t install them:
+The most critical element.
+Every piece of software — CMS (WordPress, Drupal), framework (React, Next.js), or server software — receives regular security patches.
+If you skip them:

-- Your website becomes vulnerable to known exploits
+- Your site becomes vulnerable to known exploits

-- Google Safe Browsing may flag your site as “not secure”
+- Google Safe Browsing may flag the site as "not secure"

 - A compromised site can expose customer lists, payment data, or personal information

-- Under GDPR, you could face fines of up to 20 million EUR or 4% of annual revenue
+- Under GDPR, fines can reach 20 million EUR or 4% of annual revenue

 The most common WordPress vulnerabilities in 2025–2026 hide in plugins.
-An average WordPress site uses 15–25 plugins, and each one is a potential attack surface.
-At minimum once per month, all components need updating, and the site needs testing after every update.
+An average WordPress site uses 15–25 plugins, each one a potential attack surface.
+At minimum once per month, all components need updating, with testing after every update.

-Backups are the thing you never want to need - but when you do, they’re lifesaving.
-Professional website support always includes regular backups:
+Backups are the thing you never want to need — but when you do, they save the company:

-- Standard: Weekly backup (sufficient for most business websites)
+- Standard: weekly backup (sufficient for most business sites)

-Website maintenance isn’t just about software versions.
-Site speed directly impacts search engine rankings, user experience, and conversion rates:
+Site speed directly impacts search rankings, user experience, and conversions:

-- Google Core Web Vitals remain one of the most important ranking factors in 2026
+- Google Core Web Vitals remain a key ranking factor in 2026

 - Every 1-second increase in load time reduces conversions by 7%